joyrexus/ldp/reports/lori/2014-01-24/README.md

 # README

-Lori Petersen is requesting a list of all child utterances containing words of interest within specificed transcript windows.
+Lori Petersen is requesting a list of all parent utterances containing words of interest within specificed transcript windows.

 The "windows" are durations of time in which the subject was observed to engage